heitornolla/WebScraping-MercadoLivre/README.md

 The dashboard currently looks like this:
 !['Screenshot of the dashboard'](assets/screenshot.png)

+I will add more analysis to the dashboard as the project grows.

 ## How to Install and Run the project

 It is my personal recommendation that you make a new virtual Python environment for every project you run.
 To do so, open your preferred terminal and run the commands: